CsarNarciso/Jwt-Server/README.md

 register and automatically are authetnicated, so you are usually redirected to the next protected resource, wich now you have access to

-In this case, we are going to use two steps sign up so, just return the username of the created user and a boolean of created or not
+In this case, we are using two steps sign up process, so, just return the created user's username and a boolean indicating if it was created or not.